shirakaba/react-nativescript-site/docs/components/search-bar.md

 ---
 <!-- contributors: [shirakaba, MisterBrownRSA, rigor789, ikoevska] -->

-`<$SearchBar>` is a UI component that provides a user interface for entering search queries and submitting requests to the search provider.
+`<searchBar>` is a UI component that provides a user interface for entering search queries and submitting requests to the search provider.

 See also: